ampleforth/cross-chain-ample/README.md

 * `XCAmpleforth.sol`: Cross-Chain Ampleforth ERC20 token is functionally identical to the Ampleforth ERC20, additionally has the ability to `mint` and `burn`.
 On rebase it takes in the new `totalSupply` from the master chain via the bridge and updates the scalar variable (`gonsPerFragment`).

-* `XCAmpleforthPolicy.sol`: Cross-Chain Ampleforth Policy contract, acts as a controller contract with deals with white-listing bridges and propagating `mint`, `burn` and `rebase` calls to the xc-ampl token.
+* `XCAmpleforthController.sol`: A controller contract with deals with white-listing bridges and propagating `mint`, `burn` and `rebase` calls to the xc-ampl token.

-* `XCOrchestrator.sol`: Identical to the Ampleforth Orchestrator.
+* `XCOrchestrator.sol`: Executes post rebase callbacks.

 ## Ampleforth-Chainbridge Architecture